 The Mighty Dettifoss

-Dettifoss has the second greatest flow rate of any waterfall in Europe but it is widely regarded as the most awesome!
-It is impossible to be underwhelmed by the thundering sound as the falls drop 44 meters through Dettifoss.
+Dettifoss, the most powerful waterfall in Europe and is widely regarded as the most awesome!
+It is impossible to be underwhelmed by the thundering sound as the falls drop 44 meters (144 ft) through Dettifoss.
 The spray generated by this volume of water has to be seen to be believed!
-There are many paths and hiking trails of various lengths in this area, a short walk away you will find Selfoss, another beautiful waterfall with a very different character to the thundering Dettifoss.
+Dettifoss waterfall os one of the locations that together form the Diamond Circle of North Iceland.
+The four stops are Húsavík, Ábyrgi Canyon, Lake Mývatn and Dettifoss waterfall.

 Where is Dettifoss located?